March Lawn & Landscape Tips

 We are often asked about dethatching at this time of year.

 What is dethatching?
-Dethatching is the removal of excessive thatch that builds up on the soil surface by using a vertical power rake.
+Dethatching is the removal of excessive thatch builds up on the soil surface by using a vertical power rake.

 But, unless you have a thick layer of ½-1” or more of thatch, dethatching causes more damage to the crown of the plants than it does good.
 So, with only a few exceptions, the best method for reducing thatch is an initial spring lawn maintenance followed by aeration after spring green-up.
 Unnecessary dethatching and scalping the lawn too low removes the canopy opening the lawn up to disease and weeds.